-- We train our students to communicate the law.
+- 3. Our graduates will be able to communicate the law.

-- We train our students to use the law.
+- 4. Our graduates will be able to use the law.

 Regular and punctual attendance for every class is an essential part of the law school experience and is necessary to satisfy residence credit and credit hour requirements.
 Failure to regularly attend class is likely to have a negative impact on students’ abilities to learn the required material, succeed on examinations, pass the bar examination, and practice law.

 A law student may not be employed more than 20 hours per week in any semester in which the student is enrolled in more than 12 class hours.
 It is a student’s responsibility to adhere to this requirement.
 In addition, it is strongly recommended that no student have outside employment during the first year of law school.
 The Career Services Office has adopted a policy informing employers who use School of Law students of this policy.